FFL and Transfers

 This started with the Gun Control Act of 1968 (GCA), firearms that travel interstate (across state lines) must be transferred using a Federal Firearms Licensee (FFL).
 This is true even if the purchaser has a handgun or firearm permit.
 This means that firearm transactions (gift, loan, sale, etc.) that happen within the same state don’t require an FFL.

-If you want to loan/gift/sell a firearm to your friend while you are both residents of the same state (and while you’re both in that state), you don’t need to use an FFL under federal law.
-This is true even if you’re shipping the firearm within the same state.
-However, see below the breakdown on shipping firearms.
+If you want to loan/gift/sell a firearm to your friend while you are both residents of the same state (and while you’re both in that state), you don’t need to use an FFL under federal law, your state, however, may have additional requirements.

 When an FFL is used to transfer a firearm, the FFL will acquire (receive) the firearm onto the FFL’s records from an individual (seller) or another FFL (manufacturer or another dealer).
 Then, the FFL will dispose (give) the firearm to another FFL or to an individual.
 That entire transaction is a “firearm transfer.”